 Card skimming is the copying of information from the magnetic strip on the back of a credit or debit card.

-When the scammers who place them feel like it they will return to the machines and retrieve their skimmers, along with the information they have gathered, and replace them with new ones.
-More advanced skimmers are equipped with wireless devices that transmit your credit or debit card information directly to the scammer.
+When the scammers who place them feel like it they will return to the machines and retrieve their devices, along with the information they have gathered, and replace them with new ones.
+More advanced skimmers are equipped with wireless capabilities that transmit your credit or debit card information directly to the scammer.
 In this way they reduce the need to return to the scene of the crime and the chance of ever being caught.

 How to Avoid Credit and Debit Card Skimming